keeps/dbptk-ui/README.md

 2. Open DBVTK, click on the "Load SIARD file" button on the top menu
 3. Input the SIARD as `/siard/file.siard` (the SIARD folder will be mounted within the container in /siard/)
 4. Click "LOAD SIARD FILE" button

-### To stop the server

-Use CTRL+C to stop the server.

-### Run as a daemon

-Run `SIARD=/path/to/folder/with/siard/files docker-compose up -d` at deploys/development folder.

-### Shutdown daemon and cleanup

-Run `docker-compose down` at deploys/development folder.

 ## More information